Being human is difficult.

 I’m here to help you find a more effective way.

-I’ve learned that the more active I am in your process, the more engaged our work becomes.
 I’m not afraid to share what I’m thinking and feeling.
 In fact, I think it’s important for you to do the same, both in our work and in your relationships outside of therapy.
 Authenticity isn’t just something to aspire to, it’s something I pride myself on, and what I hope you can gain for yourself.

 I truly believe that you hold the key to your healing.
 You are the expert.
 I’m just here to help you access your innate wisdom.

-I’ve learned that some of the most remarkable gains in therapy sometimes come in group settings.
+I love being a therapist, and I love leading groups.
 There’s something about learning you’re not alone, about receiving feedback from peers—in addition to a therapist—and about practicing new ways of communicating emotions and relating to others that can exponentially increase the gains from our work together.
 Some of my most valuable personal and professional growth has come out of the group experience.